-During the year, members of the custodial staff regularly clean the halls and bathrooms in Merrill and Dakin Houses.
-Students are responsible not only for the cleanliness of their own rooms, but also for the common spaces (dormitory lounges and kitchens, living rooms, and bathrooms in the apartments).
-Residents are responsible for regular and timely disposal of all recyclables, trash, and compost from their rooms, lounges, and mods into the public recycling sheds, Dumpsters, and compost bins found in each residential area.
-This must be done on a regular and timely basis.
-Recycling is the law in Amherst, and it is a Hampshire policy that all members of the community comply.
-All recyclable materials must be clean and sorted before they are deposited in the recycling sheds.
+Students are responsible for the cleanliness of their own rooms and for their common spaces.
+In the dormitories, the common areas are the lounges and in the apartments they are kitchens (including the insides of stoves and refrigerators), living rooms, and bathrooms.
+The cleanliness of all areas must meet the standards of fire and safety codes.
+Residents are responsible for bringing trash from rooms, lounges, and apartments to dumpsters; recyclables to recycling sheds; and compost to public collection areas.
+As recycling is the law in Amherst, all members of the community must comply.
+Recyclable materials must be clean and sorted before they are deposited in the recycling sheds.

 Students living in apartments are responsible for providing their own cleaning materials and equipment.
-They are responsible for the removal of trash and garbage, proper food storage, cleaning of stoves and refrigerators, and all aspects of bathroom cleaning.
-Residents in all areas may borrow vacuum cleaners from the house offices.
-The cleanliness of rooms must meet the standards of fire and safety codes.
-Residential life staff conduct full health and safety inspections of each student living area at least one time during each semester.
-Violations are cited and students must correct them in a timely way.
+Residents in all areas may borrow vacuum cleaners from their house offices.
+Residence Life staff conduct full health and safety inspections of each student's room and common areas at least one time during each semester.
+Violations are cited and students are required to correct them in a timely way.
 Failure to do so could result in educational and disciplinary sanctions, up to and including the loss of housing privileges.